Bible-Projects/believers-sword-next/README.md

 yarn start
 ```

-Note: If you don’t have Yarn installed, run:
+Note: If you don’t have Yarn installed, install yarn by running:

 ```bash
 npm install -g yarn